modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Our plans

 This announcement marks the official "release" of Modern Web.
 Our website is available at [modern-web.dev](https://modern-web.dev), and our available packages are publishing on NPM within the [@web](https://www.npmjs.com/org/web) namespace.
 Our code is open source and on [github.com/modernweb-dev/web](https://github.com/modernweb-dev/web).
-For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev).
+For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev) and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

 ### Guides

 Our website launches with a [Learn section](https://modern-web.dev/learn/standards-based/) that teaches modern and not so modern browsers features that help with development.
-We don't aim to duplicate content already available on other websites, we primarily cover features and concepts that often underused or misunderstood.
+We don't aim to duplicate content already available on other websites, we primarily cover features and concepts that are often underused or misunderstood.

 ### Dev server